-- 1. Start the database connection wizard. - Select Microsoft SQL Server (ADO), and then click Next.
-The list of available ADO providers is displayed.
-In this example, the Microsoft OLE DB Driver for SQL Server is used.
-If it's not in the list, make sure that it is installed on your computer, as mentioned above.
+- 1. Start the database connection wizard, select Connection Wizard and then Microsoft SQL Server (ADO).
+Click Next. - 2.
+A list of available ADO providers is displayed (screenshot below).
+In this example, we use Microsoft OLE DB Driver for SQL Server.
+If it's not in the list, make sure that it is installed on your computer.

-Connecting to MS SQL Server Connection Wizard Select a provider for the database and then click on next: ADO Microsoft OLE DB Provider for SQL Server $\sim$ ADO Connections Microsoft OLE DB Driver for SQL Server SQL Server Native Client 11.0 Microsoft OLE DB Provider for SQL Server ODBC ODBC Connections
+Connection Connecting to MS SQL Server Wizard Select a provider for the database and then click on next: ADO Microsoft OLE DB Provider for SQL Server $$ ADO Connections Microsoft OLE DB Driver for SQL Server SQL Server Native Client 11.0 Microsoft OLE DB Provider for SQL Server ODBC Connections

 3. Click Next.
-The Data Link Properties dialog box appears.
+The Data Link Properties dialog appears (screenshot below).

 🗊 Data Link Properties X

 Provider Connection Advanced All

 1. Select or enter a server name:

 ✓ R efresh

 2. Enter information to log on to the server:

 SQL Server Authentication $\sim$

-Server SPN:
+Ser v er SPN:

-User name:
+User name: altova_user

 Password:

-☑ Blank password Allow saving password
+Blank password

 Use strong encryption for data Trust server certificate

-3. Select the d atabase:
+3. O Select the database: Nanonull ~

 ◯ Attac h a database file as a database name:

-Using the filename:
+Using the filename :

 Change Password Test Connection

 OK Cancel Help

-- 4. Select or enter the name of the database server, for example, SQLSERV01.
-If you are connecting to a named SQL Server instance, the server name looks like SQLSERV01\SOMEINSTANCE. - 5.
+- 4. In the Connection tab, select or enter the name of the database server, for example, SQLSERV01.
+If you are connecting to a named SQL Server instance, the server name will be something like SQLSERV01\SOMEINSTANCE. - 5.
 If the database server was configured to allow connections from users authenticated on the Windows domain, select Windows Authentication.
 Otherwise, select SQL Server Authentication, clear the Blank password check box, and enter the database credentials in the relevant boxes. - 6.
-Select the Allow saving password check box and the database to which you are connecting (in this example, "Nanonull").
+Select the Allow saving password check box and the database to which you are connecting (in this example, Nanonull). - 7.
+You can test the connection by clicking Test Connection. - 8.
+Click OK when done.